Lucylucy712/LLM-as-Explainer/README.md

 This repository contains the notebooks and reproducibility artifacts for evaluating whether large language models preserve model-provided feature-importance rankings in instance-level explanations.

+You can find the preprint manuscript at https://arxiv.org/abs/2602.18895

 The project studies two base predictive models, logistic regression and XGBoost, and compares LLM-generated rankings against model-derived reference rankings from coefficient/SHAP-style contribution tables.

 ## Research Questions